Cork City Gaol: Twentieth century

-During the Irish War of Independence Republican women prisoners were imprisoned in the gaol.
+During the Irish War of Independence Republican women prisoners were imprisoned in the jail.

 In October 1919, Constance Markievicz, the first woman to be elected to the British Parliament, was imprisoned at Cork Gaol for making a seditious speech.

 In January 1919, another member of Cumann na mBan, Mary Bowles, was imprisoned for arms offences.
 Later that month a Republican prisoner named Dolly Burke escaped from the prison.

 Civil War

 In 1922 and 1923, the prison was opened to male and female Republican (anti-treaty) prisoners of the Irish Civil War.

 One of those imprisoned at the time was the writer Frank O'Connor.

-A spectacular escape was made from the gaol in November 1923.
-The escapees were high-value prisoners who had been sent to the gaol as it was "the safest place to hold them".
+A spectacular escape was made from the jail in November 1923.
+The escapees were high-value prisoners who had been sent to the jail as it was "the safest place to hold them".
 Some men had feigned illness on the night preceding the escape.
 A rope ladder was made to scale the outer wall, and bed clothes were used to descend to the ground by night.
 After the prisoners had lowered themselves to the ground inside the wall, they had to huddle in its shadow in sight of a sentry.
 The position of the moon at a certain hour had to be estimated in order to conceal the movements of the men in the shadows.
 They went in batches of fourteen as that was the number that could fit in the shadow of the wall, the most wanted men being given preference in order of the serious nature of their charges.
 All the men in the first batch were liable to the death penalty and cast lots for the order in line.
 When number nine went over the wall some noise attracted the sentry, and he made movements which caused the prisoner to balk.
 After a few moments silence, the action was resumed, and three batches amounting to forty two men, escaped with a lapse of fifteen minutes between each batch.
 It was a frosty night and they had to travel in stockinged feet.
 Some of those who escaped were natives of Cork City and got clear of there before daylight, but others in the last few batches were recaptured later in the day.

-The gaol closed in August 1923, with all remaining prisoners either released or transferred to other prisons.
+The jail closed in August 1923, with all remaining prisoners either released or transferred to other prisons.

 Post 1923

-From 1927 the top floor of the Governors house was used as a radio broadcasting station by 6CK, the first official radio station in Cork, Ireland.
-6CK was succeeded by a national radio station – Radio Éireann (now Raidió Teilifís Éireann), and broadcasting continued at the gaol until the 1950s.
+From 1927 the top floor of the Governor's house was used as a radio broadcasting station by 6CK, the first official radio station in Cork, Ireland.
+6CK was succeeded by a national radio station – Radio Éireann (now Raidió Teilifís Éireann), and broadcasting continued at the jail until the 1950s.

-Apart from the radio broadcasting and some storage use of the exterior grounds by the Dept, Posts & Telegraphs, the gaol complex was allowed to become totally derelict.
+Apart from the radio broadcasting and some storage use of the exterior grounds by the Dept, Posts & Telegraphs, the jail complex was allowed to become totally derelict.